DataCorpp/BE/EMAIL_SETUP.md

 2. **Create an App Password**:
    - After enabling 2-Step Verification, go back to the Security page
-   - Click on "App passwords" (under "Signing in to Google")
+   - Click on "App passwords" (under "Signing in to Google") - Link: https://myaccount.google.com/apppasswords
    - Select "Mail" as the app and "Other" as the device
    - Enter a name for the app (e.g., "Datacom Web App")
    - Click "Generate"